MatteoOrganek/MatteoOrganek.github.io/content/week5.md

 # monitor-server.sh

 # Remote monitoring script that is able to collect CPU, RAM, I/O, Network and Load and write them in a CSV file used for quantitative data collection during stress-testing.
-# This specific script works only with enp0s8 interfaces, please head to the Variables declaration section to change it.
+# This specific script works only with enp0s8 interfaces.

 # Start a new ssh-agent and export its environment variables, this keeps the agent in memory, removing the need of logging in multiple times.